Refinance rates with Laurel Road start at 1.89%.

 If you’re enrolled in college and plan to teach in a Delaware public school for at least a year, you could qualify for the Christa McAuliffe Teacher Incentive Program.
-Preference goes to those who will teach in a designated “critical need area.
-The award amount is $5,000 for each year you teach in a Delaware public school, you get a year of loan forgiveness.
+Preference goes to those who will teach in a designated critical need area.
+The award amount is $5,000 for each year you teach in a Delaware public school, and it is renewable for an additional three years.

-If you’re planning to teach middle or high school math or science, you have a strong chance of qualifying for the Delaware Teacher Corps.
+If you’re planning to teach in special education, math, science or another shortage area, you have a strong chance of qualifying for the Delaware Teacher Corps.
 You can also teach in other areas of critical need to qualify.
 You get a year of loan forgiveness for each year you teach.

 If you’re a full-time graduate student getting an optometry license, you could qualify for the Optometry Incentive Program.
-You could get your loans forgiven for every year you’re employed as an optometrist in Delaware for up to four years.
+You could get an award of $4,000 for every year you’re employed as an optometrist in Delaware for up to four years.

 If you’re on track to becoming a speech-language pathologist or you already are one, you might qualify for the Speech/Language Pathologist Incentive Program.
-This program provides loan forgiveness for one year if you have been employed for two years at a Birth to 3 Early Intervention System location or a public school.
-You must complete the FAFSA before this application to qualify.
+This program provides an award of $5,000 if you have been employed at a Birth to 3 Early Intervention System location or a public school.
+The award is renewable for one additional year.

 Keep in mind that if you can’t find a lower interest rate or your new terms don’t have lower monthly payments, refinancing student loans might not be best for your situation.